 01 of 10

 Walk into almost any bar, and you might notice a spoon dangling from the beer tap.
-It seems a little out of place at first, but it serves a very specific purpose, and it's often called a Black and Tan spoon.
+It seems a little out of place at first, but it serves a very specific purpose and is often called a Black and Tan spoon.

 The spoon is used to create a series of layered beer drinks, and the Black and Tan are the most popular of the lot.
 It pours half a pint of a pale ale, then tops it with a dark layer of Guinness Stout.
-It's tasty, looks great, and it is not difficult to pour once you know a few tricks.
+It's tasty, looks great, and isn't difficult to pour once you know a few tricks.

 02 of 10

 Among the most popular bar drinks that feature beer is the iconic Michelada.
 It's a spicy way to dress up your average beer, and your local bartender has no secrets to mixing it up that you can't handle at home.

 The Michelada requires you to dump a few common kitchen ingredients into your favorite Mexican beer.
 Start with a little lime, add soy and Worcestershire sauces, then give it a hot sauce kick.
 It's a fun recipe that you can certainly make your own.